Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/breadcrumbs/breadcrumbs.rst

 .. figure:: img/breadcrumbs_img1.png

-Note that links to pages in the breadcrumbs are displayed in the fulfillment of each of the following conditions:
+Please Note that links to pages in the breadcrumbs are displayed in the fulfillment of each of the following conditions:

-* The page is not the currently displayed page
+* The page is not the currently displayed
 * The page has a markup and published for all users of the website